Īśāvāsyopaniṣat 12, 13 and 14

 अन्धन्तमः प्रविशन्ति येऽसम्भूतिमुपासते। ततो भूय इव ते तमो य उ सम्भूत्यां रताः ॥१२॥

-Those who worship the denial of becoming enter blinding darkness.
-To a greater darkness, it seems, go those who delight in the becoming.
+Those who are devoted only to the un-becoming enter into blinding darkness.
+To a greater darkness, it seems, goes those who delight only in the becoming.

 अन्यदेवाहुः सम्भवादन्यदाहुरसम्भवात्। इति शुश्रुम धीराणां ये नस्तद् विचचक्षिरे ॥१३॥

-The wise say that one thing results from the becoming, and another from the un-becoming.
-Thus, we have heard from the sages who explained this to us.
+The gods say that one thing results from the becoming, and another from the un-becoming.
+Thus, we have heard from the brave sages who explained this to us.

 सम्भूतिं च विनाशं यस्तद्वेदोभयं सह। विनाशेन मृत्युं तीर्त्वा सम्भूत्याऽमृतमश्नुते ॥१४॥

-One who knows simultaneously the process of both the becoming and the un-becoming, transcends death through un-becoming, and attains immortality through the becoming.
+One who knows simultaneously the process of both the becoming and destruction, transcends death through the knowledge of destruction, and attains immortality through the becoming.

 A testimonial from Kurma Purana is quoted to drive the point.
-One who knows the instrumentality of Lord Vishnu in the process of becoming, and un-becoming, who understands the hierarchy of principles and their governing deities, and who knows Lord Vishnu as the supreme principle embodied with all auspicious qualities, is released from bondage.
+One who knows Lord Vishnu as the underlying principle behind both becoming and unbecoming, knows Lord Vishnu as the supreme principle embodied with all auspicious qualities, and is released from bondage.

 एवं सृष्टिकर्तृत्वं नाङ्गीकुर्वन्ति ये हरेः। तेऽपि यान्ति तमो घोरं तथा संहारकर्तृताम्॥ नाङ्गीकुर्वन्ति तेऽप्येवं तस्मात् सर्वगुणात्मकम्। सर्वकर्तारमीशेशं सर्वसंहारकारकम्॥